Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-optimal continuously labelled non-Gaussian measurements

 \section{Non-optimal continuously labelled non-Gaussian measurements}

-Though we know that non-Gaussianity is required for near-optimal discrimination of coherent states, we do not in general have a quantification for how much is required, nor a precise form.
-Moreover, non-Gaussianity is not \textit{always} helpful in state discrimination.
+Though we know that non-Gaussianity is required for near-optimal discrimination of two coherent states, we do not in general have a quantification for how much is required, nor a precise characterisation of its form.
+Moreover, non-Gaussianity is not always helpful in state discrimination.

 To see this we must consider some measure of quantum non-Gaussianity.
-Several quantifications of quantum non-Gaussianity of quantum states have appeared in the literature.
+Several quantifications of non-Gaussianity of quantum states have appeared in the literature.
 These include: the Wigner function negativity \cite{PhysRevA.98.052350}, the quantum relative entropy \cite{PhysRevA.100.012333}, and robustness measures \cite{PhysRevLett.126.110403}.

-The measure we will use is the recently introduced stellar rank \cite{PhysRevLett.124.063605}, a measure which may be interpreted as the number of photon-additions needed to be applied to a reference Gaussian state.
+For our purposes, the measure we will use is the recently introduced stellar rank \cite{PhysRevLett.124.063605}, a measure which may be interpreted as the number of photon-additions needed to be applied to a reference Gaussian state.
 This interpretation provides a natural taxonomy of non-Gaussian states by partitioning the infinite-dimensional Hilbert space of states into classes with the same stellar rank.

 For a pure state in an infinite-dimensional Hilbert space the stellar function is defined by